How to Clean Faucet Head: Everything You Need to Know

 Commercial Cleaning Products

-Commercial cleaning products are always available when you clean your faucet heads.
+Commercial cleaning products are always available when you clean faucet heads.

-Although these products may be more expensive due to being specialized, we still recommend you to check out the best kitchen cleaning products so you can clean more effectively.
+Although these products may be more expensive due to being specialized, we still recommend you to check out the best kitchen cleaning products so you can clean faucet heads more effectively.

 • Calcium and Lime Rust Remover(CLR): CLR is a biodegradable industrial strength solution against mineral buildup, oxidation, rust, etc.